florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 ******************
 PEMFC dimension calculation
 ===========================
-The PEMFC length is calculated by multiplying the number of layers, :math:`N_{layers}`.
-The cell length, :math:`L_c`, which is the total length of the Aerostak 200W divided by the number of single-layer fuel cells.
+The PEMFC length is calculated by multiplying the number of layers, :math:`N_{layers}`, with the cell length.
+:math:`L_c` is the cell length calculates from dividing total length of the Aerostak 200W by the number of single-layer fuel cells.

 .. math::
    L_{pemfc} = L_c \cdot N_{layers}

-Utilizing the reference stack volume :math:`V_{ref}` of Aerostak 200W provided by :cite:`hoogendoorn:2018`, the stack cross-section area :math:`A_{cross}` can be expressed as:
+Then, utilizing the reference stack volume :math:`V_{ref}` of Aerostak 200W provided by :cite:`hoogendoorn:2018`, the stack cross-section area :math:`A_{cross}` can be expressed as:

 .. math::